HsiangHung/Beer-Recommender/README.md

 ![](figures/UI.png)

 where the left hand interface gives user-item recommendation, whereas the right hand shows item-item recommendation.
-In the item-item recommendation, `score` is the similarity computed by cosine-similarity in the vector space given by content features, e.g. `body`, `taste`, `country` etc. Here the example shows top-10 beers, beer-id = 2671, 3467, 120 etc, which have top 10 highest similarity scores with respect to `product_ID = 144`.
+In the item-item recommendation, `score` is the similarity computed by cosine-similarity in the vector space given by content features, e.g. `body`, `taste`, `country` etc. Here the example shows top-10 beers, `product_ID = 2671, 3467, 120` etc, which have top 10 highest similarity scores with respect to `product_ID = 144`.

 In the user-item recommendaiton, the neighborhood model and matrix-factorization techniques with ALS model are implemented to predict ratings.
 Since each customer has different preferences and tastes, such a recommendation is personalized.